rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 ### Clustering

 A cluster is a group of data points in a dataset that are more similar to each other than to points in other groups.
-Clustering can be used to answer questions like: *Which customers have similar characteristics as others?*

 - **$k$-Means** clustering partitions data into $k$ clusters, where $k$ is a predefined number.
 - Each data point is assigned to the cluster with the nearest centroid based on a distance metric, e.g. the Euclidean distance).
-- The algorithm iteratively reassigns data points to the closest centroid to maximize homogeneity within clusters.
+- Data points are iteratively reassigned to the closest centroid to maximize homogeneity within clusters.
 - After reassignment, centroids are updated and the process repeats until cluster assignments no longer change.

 Visualisation: <a href="https://harisnazir.github.io/K-Means-Clustering-Visualisation/" data-preview-link>K-Means Clustering</a>

+> [!TIP]
+>  Clustering can be used to answer questions like: *Which customers have similar characteristics as others?*

 ---